ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2017-04-19-thinking-Steward-Sunil-Abraham.md

 Sunil Abraham is the Executive Director of Bangalore based research organisation, the [Centre for Internet and Society](http://cis-india.org/).

 *"I have admired the stewardship of the Shuttleworth Foundation towards the access to knowledge and free culture movements ever since I interviewed Mark Shuttleworth at WSIS 2005.
-Many of my personal heroes and friends have become Fellows over the years and it is therefore my privilege to contribute a southern perspective to this fellowship round." -- Sunil Abraham*
+Many of my personal heroes have become Fellows over the years and it is therefore my privilege to contribute a southern perspective to this fellowship round." -- Sunil Abraham*

 [Applications close](https://www.shuttleworthfoundation.org/apply/) 15 May 2017 for a 1 September 2017 fellowship start date.